JHU-PL-Lab/www-fpse/coding.md

 ### Books

-* The [Real World OCaml](https://dev.realworldocaml.org/index.html) book has a good overlap with what we will cover, and can be used as a supplementary resource.
+* The [Real World OCaml](https://dev.realworldocaml.org/index.html) book has a fairly good overlap with what we will cover, and can be used as a supplementary resource.
    - It documents many of the extensions we will be using, `Base`/`Core` libraries in particular
-* [Cornell cs3110 book](https://www.cs.cornell.edu/courses/cs3110/2020sp/textbook/) is the online text for a related course at Cornell.
+* [Cornell cs3110 book](https://www.cs.cornell.edu/courses/cs3110/2020sp/textbook/) is the online text for a somewhat-related course at Cornell.

 ### Coding Style

 * The [FPSE Style Guide](http://pl.cs.jhu.edu/fpse/style-guide.html) is the standard we will adhere to in the class; it follows general best practices for modern OCaml.
-It will be expected of your code from HW 2 on.
+It will be expected of your code from Assignment 2 on.

 ### Example Worked Exercises
 One of the best ways to learn to write elegant OCaml is to study well-written OCaml code.